stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 TFT_CONTEXT=dev TFT_UNIT=my-app task tft:test
 ```

-> Your tests create and destroy copies of resources on the cloud services that being managed.
+> Unless you set a test to only _plan_, it will create and destroy copies of resources.
 Check the expected behaviour of the types of resources that you are managing before you run tests, because cloud services may not immediately remove some resources.

 ### Using Local TF State